emard/prjtrellis-picorv32/README.md

 # prjtrellis-picorv32

 Attempt to merry picorv32 and FPGArduino.
+Compiles for ECP5 with prjtrellis and fits to 45F or 85F only.
+Currently on 25F it won't route, reason unknown.
+People report that it fits to ICE40 normally.

-FPGArduino bootloader from f32c project (HEX mode-only, no binary) is included as picorv32 firmware and compiles to less than 1024 bytes binary.
+"firmware.c" contains ported FPGArduino bootloader from f32c project (HEX mode-only, no binary).
+It compiles to less than 1024 bytes binary using the same RISC-V gcc from FPGArduino.

 Bootloader works at 115200 baud from 25 MHz clock.
 Responds with rv32> prompt and accepts fpgardino's